janaamit001/Faulty_Forgery_Simulation/ESTATE/Random_Bit_Faults/README.txt

-To run the code, follow this command: gcc main.c encrypt.c tweaes-128.c
+To run the code, follow these commands:

+1. gcc main.c encrypt.c tweaes-128.c
+2. ./a.out